-The IT Help Desk is located at the library front desk, and is staffed by trained students and library staff as well as providing 24/7 after hours' phone service.
-The help desk can assist students in person, via email and by phone with common technology problems, including logging into 'My Central' account.
+The IT Help Desk is located at the library front desk, and is staffed by trained students and library personnel as well as providing a 24/7 after-hours phone service.
+The Help Desk can assist students in person, via email and by phone with common technology problems, including logging into their 'My Central' account.
 Current Library hours for in-person and immediate email help are listed on the Library website.
-Please contact the Help Desk via email at helpdesk@cwc.edu or by phone at 307-855-2198 or 877-292-3375.
+Please contact the Help Desk via email at helpdesk@cwc.edu or by phone at 307-855-2198.